chombo-discharge/chombo-discharge/docs/Sphinx/source/Source/MeshData.rst

    EBAMRCellData myData;
    m_amr->allocate(myData, "myRealm", phase::gas, nComps);

+Here, ``nComps`` determine the number of cell-centered data components.
 Note that it *does* matter on which ``Realm`` and on which ``phase`` the data is defined.
 See :ref:`Chap:Realm` for details.